moodle-an-hochschulen/moodle-local_staticpage/README.md

 ### 3. Force Apache mod_rewrite

 With this setting, you can configure local_staticpage to only serve static pages on a clean URL, using Apache's mod_rewrite module.
 See "Apache mod_rewrite" section below for details.

+### 4. Force login

+With this setting, you can configure local_staticpage to only serve static pages to logged in users or also to service static pages non-logged in visitors.

+This behaviour can be set specifically for static pages or can be set to respect Moodle's global forcelogin ($CFG->forcelogin) setting.

 Creating static page documents